 - The products cannot be discontinued, or cause physical harm

 I’ll admit, selecting candidates was the hardest part.
-Not only are people simply not searching for this term yet, but the number of products available when I started this article were extremely scarce.
-They were so scarce that most of my results were actually leaked products for release in 2018.
-We did find a handful of products out there—some by reputable companies—but we were unable to populate a credible candidate list of anything other than in-ears.
-That’s never happened to us before, and our first draft of this article had more pictures of rapidly emptying booze bottles than USB-C headphones.
+Not only are people simply not searching for this term yet, but the number of products available when I started this article was extremely scarce.
+They were so scarce that most of my results were initially just leaked products that weren’t even released yet.
+We did find a handful of products out there—some by reputable companies—but the line-up is still too thin for our liking.

 How we tested